iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

     * ()
 -->
 ### **WORK IN PROGRESS**
+* (AlexAchilleus) Added mop pad status and some states for Dreame/Xiaomi
 * (deher) change model handling
 ### 5.0.0 (2025-01-04)
 * (deher) token from config now encrypted, user has to re-choose device in settings